 What keeps me going as a writer is the belief that, maybe someday, if I keep on practising my craft, maybe someday I’ll write something as wonderful as I know it could be.

 I have a poem in my files that I’ve sometimes thought might be coming almost close, but several lines continue to elude me.
 I wrote it after Peter and I traveled to Scotland with Antilo in 1997.
 She was 91 years old and full of life, but not mobile enough to get down to the beach near the cottage we’d rented.

-You can read the poem I wrote her in “An Intimate Examination of Sock Fluff” – Part 10 the first week of next month.
+You can read the poem I wrote her in “An Intimate Examination of Sock Fluff” – Part 10.